About Us

 Dr Minal Bakhai, General Practitioner, Director of Primary and Community Transformation and Improvement, Senior Responsible Officer for the National Neighbourhood Health Implementation Programme

-Four key enabling groups underpin the programme’s success:
+Four key enablers underpin the programme’s success:

 Workforce